How Do I Cope With And Move Forward From Unrequited Love?

 Medically reviewed by Melissa Guarnaccia, LCSW

-Studies showcase that humans are social beings, having a fundamental need to belong in their communities and foster healthy interpersonal attachments.
-Many people desire to experience relationships that are fulfilling, joyous, and reflected in love.
+Studies show that humans are social beings, having a need to belong in their communities and foster relationships.
+Many people desire to experience relationships that are joyous and full of love.
 For this reason, it can be challenging when you have intense feelings for someone who doesn't feel the same way about you.

-Unrequited love occurs when your love or attraction for someone else is not reciprocated.
-Movies, books, and social media have perpetuated the notion that if you love someone long enough, deeply enough, and stubbornly enough, they may eventually love you back.
-However, these messages may not reflect reality.
+Unrequited love occurs when your love or attraction for someone else is not reciprocated, or unrequited.
+Movies, books, and social media have perpetuated the notion that if you love someone deeply enough and stubbornly enough, they may eventually love you back.
+However, these messages may not reflect the reality of love.

 Looking at your current relationship with this person and recognizing the reality of your connection can be beneficial.
 If you're looking to move on from these feelings, understanding how unrequited love might impact you and how to cope healthily may help you begin the process of moving forward.